Book a Call

 Specialist Skills:

->Integrated teams, advancement, external relations (including alumni), marketing and communications, strategic partnerships, and fundraising ecosystem.
+> Integrated teams, external relations (including alumni), marketing and communications, strategic partnerships, fundraising ecosystem, and advancement.

-Education, health & medical research, corporate, professional associations, and community service
+Sectors: Education, health & medical, corporate, professional associations, and community service

 Heather Hamilton